 According to the National Highway Traffic Safety Administration, there were 37,461 people killed in car accidents on U.S. roadways during 2016, an almost 6% increase from the previous year.
-While some accidents are inevitable, due to bad weather or sudden road hazards, many can be prevented by simply observing safety rule and precautions.
+While some accidents are inevitable, due to bad weather or sudden road hazards, many can be prevented by simply observing safety rules and precautions.

 Below are a few safety tips that will not only help prevent you from getting into a car accident, but make the roads safer for everyone: